 Clinic: National Security - Skills

-NOTE: To apply, all interested students should send a transcript, resume, and letter of interest to Eddie Maraboto, the Administrator for the National Security and Human Rights Clinic, at email@example.com.
+NOTE: To apply, all interested students should send a transcript, resume, and letter of interest to Eddie Maraboto, the Administrator for the National Security Clinic, at firstname.lastname@example.org.
 The initial application deadline is the end of the early registration period.
 Applications submitted after early registration will be reviewed on a rolling basis and additional students may be admitted if spots are available.
 Students must register for both 397C and 397D for a total of 6 hrs.
-The National Security Clinic offers students the opportunity to work directly on issues relating to the very contemporary and controversial "War on Terror."
-In this unique clinic, students will work closely on a variety of cases and projects including: the direct representation of individuals detained at the US military base on Guantanamo Bay, Cuba; the preparation of appellate briefs challenging the legality of the Detainee Treatment Act and the Military Commissions Act; assistance to the direct representation of "enemy combatants" charged under the Military Commissions Act; and the preparation of briefs and other documents, such as amicus curiae briefs, in "war on terror" related cases.
-The casework will also serve as a vehicle for the exploration of several issues that have broader jurisprudential significance for the role of law in war.
+The National Security Clinic offers students the unique opportunity to work directly on issues relating to the government's investigation, prosecution, and detention policies in its counter-terrorism efforts both domestic and abroad.
+Students in the clinic will work on a wide variety of issues, including: the detention and treatment of persons alleged to be unlawful combatants; the designation and closing of charitable organizations on allegations of terrorism financing; military justice, courts-martial and the treatment of civilian contractors and soldiers during wartime; the intersections of national security and the freedoms of speech, association, and religion; the scope of executive powers during wartime; and national security justifications for warrantless searches and seizures and other invasions of privacy.
+In past semesters, students have engaged in direct representation, written amicus briefs, and participated in district court civil and habeas litigation.
+Students have also worked on legislative and regulatory projects and drafted materials for policymakers.
+Students will hone lawyering skills while exploring broader issues relating to the law of war, national security, and civil rights and civil liberties.
 Students who have taken the Rule of Law in Wartime course are encouraged to apply but it is not required.
 First-semester second-year students are welcome to enroll.
 Permission of the instructors is required to register.
 Enrollment is limited.

 Meeting information not available